 He trained at Withers in London and then spent four years in the firm’s Paris office.
 He was admitted as an avocat at the Paris bar (1994 – 2008).
 Returning to London, he spent more than 13 years at Holman Fenwick Willan in its Trade & Energy group.
 As Registrar and Deputy Director General of the LCIA in 2008 – 2012, he oversaw the administration of more than a thousand commercial arbitrations and assisted with a review of its Arbitration Rules.
 He subsequently spent two years at Thomas Miller Legal, assessing and managing a wide range of commercial and investment claims on behalf of insurers and funders.
 Returning to private practice in 2015, he spent a year in Stephenson Harwood’s International Arbitration group where he assisted on ICC and LCIA arbitrations, principally oil and gas disputes.

 James is a Fellow of the Chartered Institute of Arbitrators.
 At LexisNexis, James works on the Lexis®PSL Arbitration module.

-Mark is the Dispute Resolution blog’s technical editor.
+Mark is one of the Dispute Resolution blog’s technical editors.
 He qualified as a lawyer in Australia and worked in private practice before joining LexisNexis.
 In addition to contributing to the Dispute Resolution blog, he also writes for a number of LexisNexis blogs, including the Future of Law blog.